Gxllii/Gxllii.github.io/_pages/about.md

 * Journal Reviewer for *Neurocomputing*
 * Journal Reviewer for *Computer Science*, Excellent Peer Reviewer in 2019-2022

+# 📖 Teaching
+* Teaching Assistant, Compilers: Principles, Techniques & Tools.
+  (for undergraduate students.
+2018, 2020, 2022, and 2023, University of Chinese Academy of Sciences)
+* Teaching Assistant, Open Innovation Experiment Project.
+  (for undergraduate students.
+2015 and 2016, Jilin University)
+* Teaching Assistant, Compiler Construction Principle and Implementation Technique.
+  (for undergraduate students.
+2015, Jilin University)

+# 🎓 Education
+- *2018.09-2022.01*: Ph.D. student at the University of Chinese Academy of Sciences under the supervision of [Prof. Xiaobing Feng][3]
+- *2016.09-2018.06*: Visiting student at ICT, CAS under the supervision of [Prof. Xiaobing Feng][3]
+- *2015.09-2018.06*: M.E. student at Jilin University under the supervision of [Prof. Lei Liu][10] and [Prof. Shuai Lyu][11]
+- *2011.09-2015.06*: B.S. student at Jilin University

 # ✉️ Contact
 * Email: liguangli [at] ict.ac.cn
 * Address: No.6 Kexueyuan South Road Zhongguancun, Haidian District Beijing, China